shawnmckinney/fortress-saml-demo/README.md

  2. You will be redirected to the Identity Provider's website.
 Enter the **User Name**, **Password** values from the [REGISTER-SSOCIRCLE.md](REGISTER-SSOCIRCLE.md) steps.
  ![IdP Login Page](https://github.com/shawnmckinney/fortress-saml-demo/blob/master/src/main/javadoc/doc-files/SSO-Circle-Login.png "IdP Login Page")

- 3. Click on the **I'm not a robot** checkbox and answer the questions.
+ 3. Click on the **I'm not a robot** checkbox and answer the questions and click on the **Continue SAML Single Sign On** button.
  ![IdP Login Page](src/main/javadoc/doc-files/SSO-Circle-IdP-Login-Page.png "IdP Login Page")

- 4. Click on the **Continue SAML Single Sign On** button.

- 5. If everything works during login to IdP you'll be redirected back to the fortress-saml-sample web page.
+ 4. If everything works during login to IdP you'll be redirected back to the fortress-saml-sample web page.
 The user, sam*, has all links enabled:
  ![sam*](src/main/javadoc/doc-files/Fortress-Saml-Demo-SuperUser.png "Home Page - sam*")

- 6. Try a different user...
+ 5. Try a different user...
   * Map to different fortress users at [**MY Profile**](https://idp.ssocircle.com/sso/hos/SelfCare.jsp) page on ssocircle.com.
   * Enter a new **Surname**.
   * Pick from one of these: sam1, sam2, sam3 or sam*.